 ExtendFS

-Mount ext4 disks or drives on your Mac to access your Linux files easily.
+Mount ext4 disks or drives on your Mac to access your Linux files easily - without touching the terminal, compromising system security, or installing a kext.

-Requires macOS 15.6+, supports Intel and Apple Silicon
+Requires macOS 15.6 or later, supports Intel and Apple Silicon

-A Finder window with a ext4 drive opened to the root directory of a typical Linux installation.
-An ExtendFS window is open in the background that confirms the file system extension is enabled.
+An ext4 drive is opened on a Mac in Finder.
+An ExtendFS window is open in the background confirming the file system extension is enabled.

 ExtendFS is a read-only ext2, ext3, and ext4 driver for macOS using FSKit and written in Swift.
 It's plug-and-play, with no kernel extension or messing with system security settings required.